-EFFECTIVE APR 29, 2013: The South Boat Ramp will remain closed to all use due to low water.
+EFFECTIVE AUG 04, 2013: The South Boat Ramp will close to all use for the season due to low water.

-EFFECTIVE APRIL 29, 2013: The park and the reservoir will open for hand launched boating only after ice-off has occurred.
-Mandatory vessel inspections for aquatic nuisance species will be conducted at the Spinney Mountain Entrance Station from 1/2 hour before sunrise to 1/2 hour after sunset Thursday - Monday.
-No gas powered vessels will be allowed to be even hand launched on Tuesday or Wednesday.
+EFFECTIVE APRIL (TBD), 2014: The park and the reservoir will open for boating after ice-off (TBD) has occurred.
+Both ramps are available for use providing there is an adequate water level.
+Mandatory vessel inspections for aquatic nuisance species will be conducted at the Spinney Mountain Entrance Station from 1/2 hour before sunrise to 1/2 hour after sunset.
+Launching is prohibited without an inspection.
 Both the reservoir and boat ramp are closed to boating 1/2 hour after sunset to 1/2 hour before sunrise.
 We ask that you arrive at the inspection station with your vessel clean, drained and dry.

 How Can You Help?

 Before leaving any lake or other waterway, fishermen and boaters should:

 - DRAIN all water from the boat, including live wells, bait wells and ballast tanks.